QCrafter/AcroniusX-Chat-Board/README.md

 # AcroniusX Chat Board

 Welcome to **AcroniusX Chat Board**, an open, anonymous chat platform designed for free expression and meaningful discussions.
-Whether you're here to connect, share ideas, or engage in real-time conversations, AcroniusX Chat Board provides a space for unfiltered and spontaneous dialogue.
+Whether you're here to connect, share ideas, or engage in real-time conversations, AcroniusX Chat Board provides a space for (almost) unfiltered and spontaneous dialogue.

 ## 🌟 Features
 - **Anonymous Chat** – No registration required, just jump in and start chatting.